 Other appliances to consider replacing include:

-Clothes washer.
-Replacing one that was made before 1994 can save about $110 on annual utility bills.
+Replacing your old washer that was made before 1994 with a new Energy Star certified clothes washer can save about $110 on annual utility bills.

-Dishwasher.
-Today’s Energy Star units are about 25 percent more efficient than the minimum federal standards, and you can save about $25 a year on your utility bills.
+Today’s Energy Star certified dishwashers are about 25 percent more efficient than the minimum federal standards, and you can save about $25 a year on your utility bills.

-Water heater.
-Did you know a water heater accounts for about 14 percent of your energy bill?
+Did you know a water heater second highest source of energy usage in the home?
 If yours is more than 10 years old, it’s probably operating at less than 50 percent efficiency.
 A new, energy-efficient unit can quickly add up to big savings.